Lead flows FAQ

 Lead flow location

-If the user has not previously submitted or dismissed the lead flow, the lead flow set to the most specific page URL will take priority.
-For example, if you have a lead flow set to load on All pages and a lead flow set to load on http://www.domain.com/home, the lead flow set to load on http://www.domain.com/home will show.
-This applies to lead flows that have the same flow triggers (on 50% page scroll, on exit intent, etc.) or the same type (pop-up box, dropdown banner, etc).
+For example, if you have a lead flow set to load on All pages and a lead flow set to load on a specific website URL, such as http://www.domain.com/home, the lead flow set to load on http://www.domain.com/home will show.
+This applies to lead flows that have the same flow triggers (on 50% page scroll, on exit intent, etc.) or the same type (pop-up box,

 How do I identify contacts who have submitted a lead flow?